 - A variety of kiwi cuisine experiences, with wholesome home cooking by our local hosts - some even source fresh produce from their own gardens!

 - Carrying a small daypack only (your luggage will be transferred).

 Day One: Sunday

 Transfer day.
 8km (5 miles) / 3 hours hiking (easy to moderate grade)

 Your journey starts from Auckland where our guide(s) will collect you and we head out to Hunua Falls for our first hike of the tour!
 A decent leg stretch but gentle enough start to our adventure takes us along ridge lines covered in native bush and boasts water views, a beautiful swimming hole and creek crossing.
 Gathering at our guesthouse at the base of Sanctuary mountain we take in the full profile of the next climb over a glass of wine.
-We guarantee you will be made to feel right at home with Mary's delicious cooking where you'll be treated to no less than a four-course meal.
-Get used to it, because you'll be eating like kings and queens for the next two nights at their guesthouse!
+We guarantee you will be made to feel right at home with delicious cooking where you'll be treated to no less than a three-course meal.
+Get used to it, because you'll be eating like kings and queens for the next two nights at this guesthouse!

 Day Two: Monday

 9km (5.5 miles) / 4-5 hours hiking (hard grade)